holochain/holochain/docs/specs/src/hwp_4_formal.md

 * **GetMeta** requests all metadata stored at the given basis hash.
 * **GetLinks** requests only link metadata of a certain type at the given basis hash, optionally with a filter predicate.
 * **CountLinks** is similar to GetLinks, but only requests the count of all links matching the type and filter predicate.
-* **GetAgentActivity** requests all or a portion of the 'agent activity' metadata for the given agent ID, which includes source chain headers, chain status (whether it has been forked), and any outstanding [warrants](#warrants) collected for that agent (see the following section for a description of warrants).
+* **GetAgentActivity** requests all or a portion of the 'agent activity' metadata for the given agent ID, which includes source chain actions, chain status (whether it has been forked), and any outstanding [warrants](#warrants) collected for that agent (see the following section for a description of warrants).
-* **MustGetAgentActivity** requests only the portion of the agent activity metadata that can be guaranteed to be unchanging (if it exists) regardless of the current state at the agent's basis hash --- that is, a contiguous sequence of source chain headers, notwithstanding any contiguous sequence that may exist in a fork of that agent's chain.
+* **MustGetAgentActivity** requests only the portion of the agent activity metadata that can be guaranteed to be unchanging (if it exists) regardless of the current state at the agent's basis hash --- that is, a contiguous sequence of source chain actions, notwithstanding any contiguous sequence that may exist in a fork of that agent's chain.
 * There are three message types used in negotiating a countersigning session, all of which use the **User** broadcast message:
-    * Counterparties use **CountersigningSessionNegotiation**, with a subtype of **EnzymePush**, to send their signed **Create** or **Update** header to the designated facilitator of the session (the Enzyme) when such an agent has been elected.
+    * Counterparties use **CountersigningSessionNegotiation**, with a subtype of **EnzymePush**, to send their signed **Create** or **Update** action to the designated facilitator of the session (the Enzyme) when such an agent has been elected.
-    * When an Enzyme has not been elected, counterparties instead use **PublishCountersign** to send their header to the neighborhood of the basis hash of the **StoreEntry** DHT operation that they will eventually produce if countersigning succeeds.
+    * When an Enzyme has not been elected, counterparties instead use **PublishCountersign** to send their action to the neighborhood of the basis hash of the **StoreEntry** DHT operation that they will eventually produce if countersigning succeeds.
-    * When authorities have received a PublishCountersign message from all expected counterparties, they then send the complete list of signed headers to all parties using **CountersigningSessionNegotiation** with a subtype of **AuthorityResponse**.
+    * When authorities have received a PublishCountersign message from all expected counterparties, they then send the complete list of signed actions to all parties using **CountersigningSessionNegotiation** with a subtype of **AuthorityResponse**.

 ##### Fast Push vs. Slow Heal